 English, , 386kb

-This paper deals with the contribution of information and communication technology (ICT) to economic growth and to labour and multi-factor productivity.
+This paper presents international comparisons of the contribution of information and communication technology (ICT) to output and productivity growth during the 1990s.